skejeton/out/README.md

 ## On Windows

 Install MSVC, use `build.bat` to compile.
-You need `%LibSDL2MSVC%` environment variable defined, pointing to the SDL2 directory you downloaded from latest SDL2 release.
+You need `%LibSDL2MSVC%` environment variable defined, pointing to the SDL2 directory you downloaded from [latest SDL2 release](https://github.com/libsdl-org/SDL/releases).
+Make sure to download the version that ends with `VC`.
 Note that in `%LibSDL2MSVC%\include` you need to move all `.h` files into another `SDL2` directory, so that the include path is `%LibSDL2MSVC%\include\SDL2`.
 The build script will automatically generate a `compile_flags.txt` file for your intellisense.

 ## On MacOS